EnCase App Central

 MFT Date Comparator

-It works by comparing the dates/times stored in the Standard Information Attribute (SIA) to those stored within the File Name Attribute (FNA).
-Utilities that change date/time stamps invariably only modify the dates/times stored in the former, not the latter.
+The script works by comparing the timestamps stored in the Standard Information Attribute (SIA) to those stored within the File Name Attribute (FNA) - utilities that change timestamps typically only modify the dates/times stored in the former, not the latter.

 The comparison tests for a number of things, each of which is reported as a flag -

 'TimeStomp' - TimeStomp is a purpose-built anti-forensics tool capable of manipulating timestamps.
 One thing that sets it aside from other date/time utilities is the ability to set invalid date/time values for files/folders on NTFS volumes.
 These values are shown as blanks in EnCase and are therefore quite easy to spot.
 That said, TimeStomp does not change the timestamps stored in the FNA, so the script is still useful when it comes to reading those.
 Note that changes in later versions of Windows (i.e. those from Win2K SP4 and WinXP SP2) prevent TimeStomp from setting invalid dates although it can still set valid ones.